wxsd-sales/wx1-instant-connect-lab/04-instantconnectapi.md

 * A bot token for production use.

-In this lab you will use a bot token.
+In this lab we will use a bot token.

 ## Create your BOT
 1. Go to https://developer.webex.com/docs/bots and click on **Create a Bot**